 Have you been to the Museum of Broken relationships in Zagreb, the capital of Croatia?
 No?

 I like museums.
 A lot.
 Mostly art museums.
 The big ones in the Louvre and Tate category and also smaller ones, but I prefer art museums to any other type of museum.
 Sometimes my significant other persuades me to accompany him to some technical type of museum and usually, after a few rooms I feel the sudden need to hide in the corner and sleep there until we go home.

 The museum is situated in the heart of Zagreb’s old town.
 It grew from a traveling exhibition about failed relationships and their ruins.

-Take the tram to Trg bana Jelačića (Ban Jelačić Square), which is basically the centre of Zagreb, climb to the nearest hill and search for baroque Kulmer palace.
+Take the tram to Trg bana Jelačića (Ban Jelačić Square), which is basically the center of Zagreb, climb to the nearest hill and search for baroque Kulmer palace.
 Apparently there is also funicular somewhere, but there is not really need for one.

 Objects were donated by real people from around the world.
 They were constant reminders of something that was but is no more, so by sending their garden Gnomes, Axes and Stiletto shoes to Zagreb they were finally able to move on.
 And with every Wi-Fi-router, Glass Horse or Teddy Bear, there is a story about how they met, fell in love and how it ended with disaster.

 Museum of broken Relationships left me sad and nostalgic, but also happy knowing that people all around the world are not that different.

-Before leaving it is a good idea to wipe off your tears and get a cup of tea at the museum’s small café, where they have ‘beer as cold as your ex’s heart‘, to put yourself back together before returning back to the busy Zagreb center.
+Before leaving it is a good idea to wipe off your tears and get a cup of tea at the museum’s small cafe, where they have ‘beer as cold as your ex’s heart‘, to put yourself back together before returning back to the busy Zagreb center.

-Since goblins love to travel, but usually do it on budget, we use Airbnb.
-By using this link to subscribe, you get 22 euro of your first trip, and we get a little discount on our next.
-If you are not into Airbnb, there is a Booking.com link on the right side of our page.
-Find cheap rooms in hostels or hotels, and … travel as much as you can.
+Since goblins love to travel, but usually do it on a budget, we use Airbnb.
+By using this link to subscribe, you get discount on your first trip, and we get one on our next.
+If you are not into Airbnb, here is a 10% percent discount on your next booking.
+Travel as much as you can.